 This course is designed to develop an understanding of topics which are fundamental to the study of Calculus.
-Emphasis is placed on the analysis of trigonometric functions in multiple representations, right and oblique triangles, vectors, polar coordinates, conic sections, and parametric equations.
-Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to trigonometry-related problems with and without technology.
+Emphasis is placed on the analysis of trigonometric functions in multiple representations, right and oblique triangles, vectors, polar coordinates, conic sections, and equations.
+Upon parametric completion. students should be able to select and use appropriate models and techniques for finding solutions to trigonometry-related problems with and without technology.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Mathematics.
-This is Education Transfer Universal General Component (UGETC) course.
+This is Universal General Education Transfer Component (UGETC) course.

-MAT 263 Brief Calculus Prerequisites: MAT 171 Corequisites: None

-This course is designed to introduce concepts of differentiation and integration and their applications to solving problems.
-Topics include graphing, differentiation, and integration with emphasis on applications drawn from business, economics, and biological and behavioral sciences.
-Upon completion, students should be able to demonstrate an understanding of the use of basic calculus and technology to solve problems and to analyze and communicate results.
+MAT 263 Brief Calculus Prerequisites: MAT 171 Corequisites: None able to demonstrate an understanding of the use of basic calculus and technology to solve problems and to analyze and communicate results.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Mathematics.
 This is a Universal General Education Transfer Component (UGETC) course.